DID & Nuri

 did:ng:g:g/o:[storeid]union of all the documents of a specific group store

-Identity(UserId)did:ng:i:[userid]search inside the User Storage of another Identity of the user, that is present in their wallet and has been opened. all the URI described here (except :i) can be used as suffixes behind :i:[xxx]
+Identity(UserId)did:ng:i:[userid]search inside the User Storage of another Identity of the user, that is present in their wallet and has been opened.
+All the URIs described here (except :i) can be used as suffixes behind :i:[xxx]

 did:ng:i:n:[name]same as above but with the shortname for the identity (i.e “work“ )